 SQL Server stored procedure return value 0

-Till now, we have understood that whenever a procedure is executed, it returns an integer code.
-This integer code is called a return code, and it represents the execution status of any procedure.
+We have understood that whenever a procedure is executed, it returns an integer code.
+This integer code is called a return code and represents the execution status of any procedure.

-Now, let’s understand what if a stored procedure returns 0 as a return code, and we will also implement an example related to it.
+Now, let’s understand what happens if a stored procedure returns zero as a return code, and we will also implement an example related to it.

-By default, if a stored procedure is executed successfully, the procedure will return 0 as the return code.
-And if the procedure returns any other non-zero integer, it means there is some failure in execution.
+By default, if a stored procedure is executed successfully, it returns 0 as the return code.
+If the procedure returns any other non-zero integer, it means there was some failure in execution.

 Let’s understand this concept by implementing an example.
 For this, consider the following stored procedure.